JavascriptCat/helloworld-package/README.md

 This is a basic hello world package.
 This is the first package I have made on this account.
 This is just a simple package, and it does not really have any purpose.

--If you download this your cool 😎😎
+-If you download this you're cool 😎😎

 # Installation